-''' create_transfer_sessions_to_all_trusted_domains(self, ignore_and_remove_failed →transfers=False) -> List[ForwardRef('ADSession')] Create transfer sessions to all of the different active directory domains that trust
+''' create_transfer_sessions_to_all_trusted_domains(self, ignore_and_remove_failed

+→transfers=False) -> List[ForwardRef('ADSession')]

+Create transfer sessions to all of the different active directory domains that trust this session. '''

-→ the domain used for
+→the domain used for

-this session.
+'''

+(continued from previous page)

 :param ignore_and_remove_failed_transfers: If true, failures to transfer the session

-\hookrightarrowto a trusted domain will
+\rightarrowto a trusted domain will

 be ignored, and will be excluded from

 →results.
 If false, errors will

 be raised by failed transfers.
-Defaults.
+Defaults

-→to false.
+\rightarrowto false.

 :returns: A list of ADSession objects representing the transferred authentication to.

-→ the trusted domains.
+\rightarrow the trusted domains.

-:raises: Other LDAP exceptions if the attempt to bind the transfer session in the →trusted domain fails due to authentication issues (e.g. trying to use a non-transitive trust when. →transferring a user that is not from the primary domain, transferring across a one-way trust when.
+:raises: Other LDAP exceptions if the attempt to bind the transfer session in the

+→trusted domain fails due to

+authentication issues (e.g. trying to use a non-transitive trust when

+→transferring a user that is

+not from the primary domain, transferring across a one-way trust when

-→ skipping validation, '''
+\leftrightarrow skipping validation,

+transferring to a domain using SID filtering to restrict cross-domain users)

+find_trusted_domains_for_domain(self, force_cache_refresh=False) -> List[ForwardRef(

+→ 'ADTrustedDomain')]

+Find the trusted domains for this domain.

+If we have cached trusted domains for this session's domain, and the cache is still

+\rightarrow valid based on our

+cache lifetime, return that.

+:param force_cache_refresh: If true, don't use our cached trusted domains even if.

+\rightarrow the cache is valid.

+Defaults to false.

+:returns: A list of ADTrustedDomain objects

+'''